 Many years ago, a magical place existed in the Bahamas, on the island of Eleuthera.
 This was not a well-known spot nor specifically marked on any maps: a protected bay of turquoise waters, surrounded by gently whistling pine trees, lined with the softest, finest sand imaginable.

 There has never been abundant marine life due to a lack of reefs or rock outcrops in the mostly sandy-bottomed bay.
-Occasionally one encounters a few silversides, a needlefish or two, a small conch, or, during early summer, a few orange cushion sea stars.
-For the most part, the waters were usually quiet, tranquil even.
+Occasionally, a few silversides, a needlefish or two, a small conch, or, during early summer, a few orange cushion sea stars would hang out.
+For the most part, the waters were quiet, tranquil even.

-The sheltered setting and the many patches of sea grass provided an ideal, temporary haven for green sea turtles on their journey from birth beach to the pelagic ocean environment.
-Shy juvenile green sea turtles used to flitter about in the shallow waters—the only species to reliably visit in relative abundance.
-Paddleboarding was a great way to see their small heads pop up for air, then quickly swim on, searching for small prey.
+The sheltered setting and the occasional patches of sea grass provided an ideal, temporary haven for green sea turtles on their journey from birth beach to the pelagic ocean environment.
+Juvenile and sub-adult green sea turtles used to flitter about in the shallow waters—the only species to reliably visit in relative abundance.
+Paddleboarding was a great way to see their small heads pop up before zipping away.

 Marine Wildlife Tourism

-I was unaccustomed to this type of onslaught.
-Six or seven turtles jostled for proximity.
+I was caught off guard by the ensuing melee, as six or seven turtles jostled for proximity.
 The turtles pushed each other out of the way, ran into us with their hard, rough flippers, and finally, one chomped down on my toe.
-It wasn’t more than a few minutes later that another one bit me on the side of the foot.
-We’d seen enough.
+Ouch!!
+It wasn’t more than a few minutes later that another one bit me on the side of the other foot.
+Ungh!
+I’d seen enough.